-- (1) If DNA samples (extraction elutes) are removed from freezer, note on freezer/ambient log (see Exhibits 7-9).
-Also note on sample log (Exhibit 6). - (2) Use preprinted 96-well plate map (Exhibits 12-13) or build plate map in LIMS to determine which samples will be pipetted into which wells.
+- (1) If DNA samples (extraction elutes) are removed from freezer, note on freezer/ambient log (see Exhibit 7).
+Also note on sample log (Exhibit 6). - (2) Use preprinted 96-well plate map (Exhibits 10-11) or build plate map in LIMS to determine which samples will be pipetted into which wells.
 Clearly mark plate identification on bottom edge skirt of plate.
-Write plate identification information (e.g. FY_case#sample numbers_species_initials_date) in lab notes Legible labels for use while working must be complete to allow for easy down-stream processing in the sequencing lab. - (3) Make sure sample map for each plate is entered into the LIMS or attached to lab notes and a signature is written across the map and lab book page. - (4) Follow DNA amplification protocol detailed below.
+Write plate identification information (e.g. FY_case#sample numbers_species_initials_date) in lab notes.
+Legible labels for use while working must be complete to allow for easy down-stream processing in the sequencing lab. - (3) Make sure sample map for each plate is entered into the LIMS or attached to lab notes and a signature is written across the map and lab book page. - (4) Follow DNA amplification protocol detailed below.

 Primers specific to either Hypophthalmichthys molitrix (Silver Carp) or H. nobilis (Bighead Carp) are used to screen eDNA samples and amplify unique DNA sequences in each species potentially present in the eDNA samples by PCR.
 The PCR programs used to amplify the extracted DNA are specific to the primer set used.
 The PCR protocol has been optimized to utilize Platinum® Taq DNA polymerase (Invitrogen Corporation, Carlsbad, CA) in the eDNA screening.
 If other brands of Taq are used, optimization of the recipe and thermal profiles must be executed.
-Eight reactions are set up for each sample, in addition to negative (DNA blank) and positive (DNA extracted from tissue using commercial DNA extraction kit (e.g., Qiagen DNeasy Blood & Tissue Kit), and manufacturer protocol.
-Run test PCR before relying on any DNA extract for eDNA assay positive controls) controls for each master mix.
+Eight reactions are set up for each sample, in addition to negative (DNA blank) and positive (DNA extracted from tissue2) controls for each master mix.
 The PCR reactions are prepared as follows:

 - (1) Wipe lab bench area with 10% bleach, 75% Ethanol, or commercial DNA sterilization wipes.
 Also wipe down work area with PCR hood.
-Use built-in UV lamps to radiate clean room for 30 min prior to PCR set-up. - (2) Electronic pipettors should be wiped down with one of the solutions or wipes listed in Step 1. - In the clean reagent room, obtain all PCR master mix reagents (using only those that have not expired and that have been tested and found viable). - 10X PCR buffer (comes in Tag kit) - 10mM equally mixed dNTP solution (2.5 mM per nucleotide) - 50 mM Mg2+ solution (concentration in Platinum Taq kit; use what comes with your brand) - Species-appropriate forward primer - Species-appropriate reverse primer - Tag DNA polymerase (we use Platinum, but any hot-start Tag can be used) - Sterile molecular grade water (commercially sterile or Millipore filtered, autoclaved)
+Use built-in UV lamps to radiate clean room for 30 min prior to PCR set-up. - (2) Electronic pipettors should be wiped down with one of the solutions or wipes listed in Step 1. - In the clean reagent room, obtain all PCR master mix reagents (using only those that have not expired and that have been tested and found viable). - 10X PCR buffer (comes in Tag kit) - 10mM equally mixed dNTP solution (2.5 mM per nucleotide) - 50 mM Mg2+ solution (concentration in Platinum Taq kit; use what comes with your brand) - Species-appropriate forward primer - Species-appropriate reverse primer - Tag DNA polymerase (we use Platinum, but any hot-start Tag can be used) - Sterile molecular grade water (commercially sterile or Millipore filtered, autoclayed)

 Allow reagents to thaw.
-Do not vortex primers or Tag too violently.
+Do not vortex primers or Taq too violently.

-(3) Record in lab notebook the lot number of all reagents used.

-- (4) Prepare PCR master mixes in clean reagent room.
+- (3) Record in lab notebook the lot number of all reagents used. - (a) Prepare PCR master mixes in clean reagent room.
 The master mix volume can be adjusted according to the number of samples to be processed.
 In order to make sure that master mix does not run out prior to supplying all the desired reactions (this may occur as a result of minor errors or variations in pipetting volumes), it is generally helpful to make more than enough master mix than is needed for the desired number of reactions.
 For example, make enough master mix for 100 reactions when actually preparing for 96 reactions.
 NOTE: If positive extraction controls consist of a different species of DNA, be sure to make a small separate master mix for those samples and use primers specific to the content of the control sample.
-Negative extraction controls should be amplified with the Silver or Bighead Carp master mix. - (a) Each Initial PCR 1X reaction should contain: - 2.5 μL 10X PCR buffer - 0.5 μL dNTP (10 mM mixed dNTP) - 0.75 μL Mg2+ solution (50mM) - 0.5 μL forward primer (10μM working dilution) - 0.5 μL reverse primer (10μM working dilution) - 0.25 μL Platinum® Taq polymerase (= 1.25 U) - 19.0 μL sterile water.
+Negative extraction controls should be amplified with the Silver or Bighead Carp master mix.